 During my career I enjoyed visualising research concepts and results.
 I noticed that Powerpoint was too limited for the illustrations that I had in mind, so I moved to Illustrator, which is much more versatile.
 I’ve developed a clean & simple style with soft colours, dedicated to the “less is more” principle.

 I work with an hourly rate, so the cost of an image or poster very much depends on its complexity.
 Any description, idea or sketch will be a starting point.
-Please feel free to contact me by email, phone or contact form.
+Please feel free to contact me by email, phone or contact form for questions or quotations.
 Quick & friendly service!

 Contact and other details

 Name: Maaike de Backer

 Location: Bourgognestraat 25A, Maastricht, The Netherlands